chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/workflow.md

 **UI Testing handbook** highlights testing strategies used by professional front-end teams.
 These tests act as health checks for your app, verify everything from visual appearance to UI logic, and even detect integration issues.
 What's more, you can reduce bugs by using continuous integration to test each commit automatically.

-Chapter 9 concludes with the complete sample code, helpful resources, and frequently asked questions from developers.
+The final chapter concludes with the complete sample code, helpful resources, and frequently asked questions from developers.